-In addition to the listed beneficiaries, actions will affect the groups involved-in strengthening of public services, such as:
+In addition to the listed beneficiaries, actions will affect the groups involved in strengthening of public services, such as:

-- Enterprises and SME engaged in the sectors most exposed to international competition and innovation
+- Enterprises and SMEs engaged in the sectors most exposed to international competition and innovation;

-- Civil protection and organization of environmental risk management
+- Civil protection and organization of environmental risk management;

-- Subjects living in areas at risk of natural disasters
+- Subjects living in areas at risk of natural disasters;

-- Elderly at risk of poverty
+- Elderly at risk of poverty;

-- Subjects vulnerable to high health risk
+- Subjects vulnerable to high health risk;

-- Operators in the field of health
+- Operators in the field of health;

-- Low skill unemployed
+- Low skilled unemployed.

-The following list contains mere examples of possible beneficiaries and is therefore not exhaustive since other actor whose activities are coherent with the objective at stake can be selected:
+The following list contains mere examples of possible beneficiaries and is therefore not exhaustive since other actors whose activities are coherent with the objective at stake can be selected:

-- Policy Makers and Public Managers, Public Training providers - National, regional and local authorities - Regional and Local Development Agencies - Protected areas, natural and cultural sites management organizations - NGOs, Non-Profit-Organizations and other professional and civil society associations - Universities, Research centres, Scientific and Technology Parks Institutions specialized in research, education, training and capacity building - Enterprises, SME

-Public bodies dealing with environment, natural risks, energy, health, social inclusion
+- Policy Makers and Public Managers, Public Training providers; - National, regional and local authorities; - Regional and Local Development Agencies; - Protected areas, natural and cultural sites management organizations; - NGOs, Non-Profit-Organizations and other professional and civil society associations; - Universities, Research centers, Scientific and Technology Parks Institutions specialized in research, education, training and capacity building; - Enterprises, SMEs; - Public bodies dealing with environment, natural risks, energy, health, social inclusion.